(1925-1998)

 In 1962, Pol Pot became his party’s secretary general.
 Afraid he would be arrested, he fled Phnom Penh the following year.
 In 1970, Cambodia’s Prince Norodom Sihanouk was overthrown and replaced by Lon Nol, who had U.S. support.
 After a civil war, which included heavy U.S. bombing aimed at preventing communist leaders from taking over Cambodia, the Khmer Rouge army took control of Phnom Penh in spring 1975.
 Setting the calendar to “Year Zero,” Pol Pot and the Khmer Rouge embarked on building what they considered to be the new Cambodia.

-READ More: Melinda Gates
+READ More: Seal

 The Khmer Rouge was one of the most brutal regimes of the 20th century.
 Pol Pot had been influenced and impressed by China’s Cultural Revolution under Mao Tse-tung, thus following that country’s lead in evacuating cities and forcing people into a rural, farming life.
 More than two million people were evacuated from Phnom Penh when the Khmer Rouge took power.
 The evacuation process itself was ruthless, as even children, elderly people and those who were hospitalized were forced to move.
 Thousands died in just the first few weeks of the Khmer Rouge’s reign.